-Research interest in software debloat has grown in recent years, motivated by the reuse of large open-source libraries designed to provide several functionalities for different clients~\cite{Eder2014, Jiang2016a}.
-Seminal work on debloat for Java programs was performed by Tip \etal~\cite{Tip1999, Tip2002}.
+Research interest in software debloating has grown in recent years, motivated by the reuse of large open-source libraries designed to provide several functionalities for different clients~\cite{Eder2014, Jiang2016a}.
+Seminal work on debloating for Java programs was performed by Tip \etal~\cite{Tip1999, Tip2002}.
 They proposed a comprehensive set of transformations to reduce the size of Java bytecode including class hierarchy collapsing, name compression, constant pool compression, and method inlining.
-Recent works investigate the benefits of debloat Java frameworks and Android applications using static analysis.
-Jiang \etal~\cite{Jiang2016} presented \textsc{JRed}, a tool to reduce the attack surface by trimming redundant code from Java binaries. \textsc{RedDroid}~\cite{Jiang2018} and \textsc{PolyDroid}~\cite{Heath2019} propose debloat techniques for mobile devices.
-They found that debloat significantly reduces the bandwidth consumption used when distributing the application, improving the performance of the system by optimizing resources.
-Other works rely on debloat to improve the performance of the \mv build automation system~\cite{Ahmet2016} or removing bloated dependencies~\cite{Soto2020}.
+Recent works investigate the benefits of debloating Java frameworks and Android applications using static analysis.
+Jiang \etal~\cite{Jiang2016} presented \textsc{JRed}, a tool to reduce the attack surface by trimming redundant code from Java binaries. \textsc{RedDroid}~\cite{Jiang2018} and \textsc{PolyDroid}~\cite{Heath2019} propose debloating techniques for mobile devices.
+They found that debloating significantly reduces the bandwidth consumption used when distributing the application, improving the performance of the system by optimizing resources.
+Other works rely on debloating to improve the performance of the \mv build automation system~\cite{Ahmet2016}, removing bloated dependencies~\cite{Soto2020}, and mitigating runtime bloat~\cite{Xu2014}.
 More recently, Haas \etal~\cite{Haas2020} investigate the use of static analysis to detect unnecessary code in Java applications based on code stability and code centrality measures.
-Most of these works show that static analysis, although conservative by nature, is a useful technique for debloat in practice.
+Most of these works show that static analysis, although conservative by nature, is a useful technique for debloating in practice.